phueb/Zorro/README.md

 Each grammatical task (e.g. number agreement across relative clause) is associated with a folder in `babeval`.
 There are two flavors of each task:
-1. open-ended: model to be evaluated, predicts whatever word, in its vocabulary, replaces [MASK] best.
+1. open-ended: model to be evaluated, predicts whatever word, in its vocabulary, replaces `<MASK>` best.
 2. forced-choice: model to be evaluated, must chose between two alternative sentences.

 Each task flavor is associated with 2 files, one for generating, and another for scoring predictions.

 ## How words were chosen

-Words that make up test sentences are all derived from a BPE encoding vocab file.
+Words that make up test sentences are all derived from a BPE encoding vocab file generated using the Python `tokenizers` package.
 We performed the following filtering:

 1. removed word if
 - not in original corpus files (e.g. sub-words)
 - not in English dictionary
 - is a number
+- is a Stanford CoreNLP stopword

 2. for every slot in every task:
 - get words tagged with desired POS